 Creative Director for SocialSafe, the social network backup app helping you to build the whole story of you ...
-Founder of Raffle.it, fundraising platform for nfps ...
-Proud father of 3 littles & honoured husband to a doula.
+Previously founder of Raffle.it, fundraising platform for nfps ...
+Proud father of 3 littles.
 Into climbing, coffee & my iPhone

 View all posts by pascalw →

 Many of you will should have seen yesterday’s email announcing our new name, but for those of you that didn’t…

 We’re changing our name!

 We’re really excited to announce that very soon we will expand the types of sources you can bring together into your personal library, going way beyond those the app currently supports.
 You will soon be able to grow your personal library into something so much more powerful than it already is today.
 More on that soon.